Learn How to Format a Cover Letter

 - Middle Paragraph(s)

 The next section of your cover letter should describe what you have to offer the employer.
 Mention specifically how your qualifications match the job you are applying for.
-Think of this section of the cover letter as where you're making a pitch for your fit as an employee and show makes you a great candidate.
-Keep in mind that employers will be more interested in what you can do for them, than a list of your background.
+Think of this section of the cover letter as where you're making a pitch for your fit as an employee and show what makes you a great candidate.
+Keep in mind that employers will be more interested in what you can do for them, than a list of your work experience.
 Make the connection between your qualifications and the job requirements clear.
 Use this section to interpret your resume—don't repeat from it verbatim.

 - Final Paragraph